 U.S. News & World Report also placed Colorado State on its list of “A-plus” schools for students who want to be part of a university with a broad, engaged student body while displaying their individuality and seriousness of purpose.

-Colorado State University graduate programs in the sciences are on the rise in U.S. News and World Report’s 2019 rankings of the nation’s best graduate schools.
+Colorado State University graduate programs in the sciences were on the rise in U.S. News and World Report’s 2019 rankings of the nation’s best graduate schools.
 In the highest jump, CSU’s biology program rose 13 spots to rank No. 62 in the nation.
 The Walter Scott, Jr. College of Engineering climbed 11 spots to be ranked No. 56.

 CSU’s earth sciences program — known as the Department of Geosciences — also rose several places to No. 68 in U.S. News and World Report’s 2019 rankings of the nation’s best graduate schools.
 The department, in the Warner College of Natural Resources, offers master’s and doctoral degrees.
 The Geosciences Program is internationally recognized for its strong emphasis on field-oriented studies in nonrenewable resources and the earth’s surface.
 Faculty and students in the Department of Geosciences have conducted research on all seven continents.

-Colorado State University is highlighted in Princeton Review’s “The Best 384 Colleges” for 2019.
+Colorado State University was highlighted in Princeton Review’s “The Best 384 Colleges” for 2019.
 The Princeton Review tallied the rankings for the 2019 edition based on its surveys of 138,000 students.
-CSU students say CSU is “an institution that is determined to engage and challenge its students, preparing them for postgraduate life beyond the University.”
-Despite being a large public research University, CSU does a “phenomenal” job of fostering a “community feel.”
+CSU students said CSU is “an institution that is determined to engage and challenge its students, preparing them for postgraduate life beyond the University.”
+Despite being a large public research university, CSU does a “phenomenal” job of fostering a “community feel.”
 Students guarantee you won’t “feel like just a number” here.
 Many students tell us that they are drawn to Colorado’s “amazing” science and engineering programs and “outstanding” business school.
 And they really appreciate CSU’s commitment to “sustainability.”

 Among the best in the world